nicolas-kourtellis/kpath-centrality/README.md

 g++ betweenness.o fibheap.o kpath.o readgml.o main_kpath.o -o kpath_centrality

 User input:

-The user input for the kpath-centrality is the following:
+The user input for these algorithms is shown when the executable is called without the appropriate arguments:

 $ ./kpath_centrality
 Usage: ./Centrality <infile.gml> <outfile.csv> <k-path alpha> <k-path length>

+Example of a correct execution:

 $ ./kpath_centrality ../test-datasets/1K.gml ../test-datasets/1K.csv 0.2 20

 In case that wrong values are given for the two parameters (alpha and length),